travelgateX/documentation-site/content/travelgatex/overview.md

 ## Making Requests

-The best place to test how to make GraphQL queries in TravelgateX is to start with our interactive <a href="https://api.travelgatex.com/">API Playground</a>.
-You can also use <a href="https://curl.haxx.se" target="_blank">curl</a> or any other HTTP-speaking library.
+The best place to test how to make GraphQL queries in TravelgateX is to start with our interactive [API Playground](https://api.travelgatex.com/).
+You can also use [curl](https://curl.haxx.se) or any other HTTP-speaking library.

 {{% alert theme="danger" %}}All **LIVE** traffic **MUST** enable GZIP compression in the HTTP header{{% /alert %}}